kamerynjw/kamerynjw.github.io/teaching/2023/math210/syllabus.md

 Learning Outcomes
 ========

 This is the first semester in the calculus sequence.
 We will cover limits, continuity, derivatives, and an introduction to integrals.
-When you leave this class you should be able to calculate derivatives and some integrals, have a strong conceptual understanding of the important notions of calculus, and understand how these notions are formalized mathematically.
+When you leave this class you should be able to calculate derivatives and some integrals, demonstrate a strong conceptual understanding of the important notions of calculus, and explain how these notions are formalized mathematically.

 Grading Policy
 =======